smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 7. How do I test `rollDice`?

-Upon opening the deployed contract tab in the bottom left, the function buttons are now available.
+After you open the deployed contract tab in the bottom left, the function buttons are available.
 Find `rollDice` and click the caret to expand the parameter fields.
 Enter your Metamask address, and click 'roll'.

 You will have to wait a few minutes for your transaction to confirm and the response to be sent back.
 You can get your house by clicking the `house` function button with your address.
 Once the response has been sent back, you'll be assigned a *Game of Thrones* house!